microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-list-members.md

 > [!NOTE]
 > The membership IDs returned by the server must be treated as opaque strings.
 The client should not try to parse or make any assumptions about these resource IDs.
 >
 > The membership results could map to users from different tenants, as indicated in the response, in the future.
-Client should not assume that all members are from the current tenant only.
+The client should not assume that all members are from the current tenant only.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).